sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 Quite similar!
 Here we encapsulate two handler generator: `resultHandler` and `deleteResultHandler`.
 This can reduce some code.

-[NOTE Consumer | A consumer resembles a function object with such signature `void accept(T t)`. ]

 Since our new verticle has been done, it's time to implement the services.
 We will implement two services using different persistence.
 One is our familiar *Redis*, the other is *MySQL*.

 ### Implement our service with Vert.x-Redis

 Since you have implemented single version verticle with Redis just now, you are supposed to get accustomed to Vert.x-Redis.
-Here we just explain one `update` method, the others are similar and the code is on [GitHub]().
+Here we just explain one `update` method, the others are similar and the code is on [GitHub](https://github.com/sczyh30/vertx-blueprint-todo-backend/tree/master).

 #### Combining futures